sisk-http/docs/docs/fundamentals/responses.md

 res.Content = new StringContent(myJson, Encoding.UTF8, "application/json");
 ```

-You can ignore setting the `Content-Length` header as it is automatically calculated in the server infrastructure.
-Whenever you send an content length header, it will be ignored by the server and it will use the real content length based in the Content property length in bytes.
+The server will always attempt to calculate the `Content-Length` from what you have defined in the content if you haven't explicitly defined it in a header.
+If the server cannot implicitly obtain the Content-Length header from the response content, the response will be sent with Chunked-Encoding.

 You can also stream the response by sending a [StreamContent](https://learn.microsoft.com/pt-br/dotnet/api/system.net.http.streamcontent) or using the method [GetResponseStream](#response-stream).

-## Setting response headers
+## Response headers

 You can add, edit or remove headers you're sending in the response.
 The example below shows how to send an redirect response to the client.